sjitech/sji-android-screen-capture/README.md

 ==========================

 <b>This project is stopped a year ago.
-I suggest you use another better project openstf <a>https://github.com/openstf/stf</a>
+I suggest you use another better project <a>https://github.com/openstf/stf</a>
 </b>